chkware/chkware.github.io/docs/references/assertion-reference.md

 :::note

-- This page should be use as reference for asserts used in testcase specification files.
+- This page should be use as reference for asserts used in validate specification files.
 - This page is subject to change.
 It is requested to check this page frequently.
 - Currently JSON response is only supported type for assertions.

 :::

-Assertions are integral part of [Testcase spec.](/docs/references/testcase-reference) Following are the assertion keys supported in most latest version of Testcase spec.
+Assertions are integral part of [Validate spec.](/docs/references/testcase-reference) Following are the assertion keys supported in most latest version of Validate spec.

-Assertions are used to validate data in testcase specification after http request execution has successfully returned the response.
+Assertions are used to validate data in validate specification after http request execution has successfully returned the response.

 It supports a list of assertions to be supplied.
 Each of the list item consists of assertion object.
 Assertion object have following components: